The White Horse, Welton, Northamptonshire

 If you are visiting the area around Daventry why not drop in to the village and visit the village pub.
-I would fully recommend a visit to The White Horse for a meal and or a drink once the pub reopens, you will not be disappointed!
+I would fully recommend a visit to The White Horse for a meal and or a drink, you will not be disappointed!

 The White Horse – High Street, Welton, Northamptonshire, NN11 2JP, United Kingdom